Traffic stop led BRPD to key evidence in toddler's unsolved killing; still no arrests a year later

 After he was charged as an adult in that killing more than two years ago, Brown was released on bond and placed under GPS monitoring.

-According to a letter from BRPD detectives, which was included in the filing, Johnson was arrested in a traffic stop on June 9, 2022 — just under two months after 3-year-old Devin Page Jr.'s death — after police found the teenager with drugs and a gun equipped with a "switch," a device used to convert a pistol into a fully automatic machine gun.
+According to a letter from BRPD detectives, which was included in the filing, Brown was arrested in a traffic stop on June 9, 2022 — just under two months after 3-year-old Devin Page Jr.'s death — after police found the teenager with drugs and a gun equipped with a "switch," a device used to convert a pistol into a fully automatic machine gun.
 Forensic analysis of that weapon revealed that it was used in the shootout on Fairfields Avenue that killed Page, though it did not appear that it was the gun that fired the fatal shot.

 Police have said that Page was sleeping in his bed on April 12, 2022 when a stray bullet went through the window of his bedroom.
 For more than year, Page's family has pleaded for someone to come forward with information that might lead to an arrest in the innocent boy's killing.